 - St James, Washern, Other

 - St. John the Baptist Priory Church, Other

 - St. Nicholas in Atrio, Other

 - Wilton Baptist Church, Other

 You can also perform a more selective search for churches in the Wilton area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 Indexes and registers of the parish church of Wilton, St Mary & St Nicholas: